cryptopatrick/minifix/README.md

   </ol>
 </details>

-## 🤔 What is minifix
+## 🤔 What is miniFIX

 `minifix` is a high-performance, memory-safe Rust library for parsing, manipulating, and generating FIX (Financial Information Exchange) protocol messages.
-Designed for speed, safety, and ease of use in financial trading systems, it provides zero-copy parsing, type-safe field access, and comprehensive support for FIX protocol versions 4.0 through 4.4.
+Designed for speed, safety, and ease of use in financial trading systems, it provides zero-copy parsing, type-safe field access, and comprehensive support for FIX protocol versions 4.0 through 4.4. miniFIX is a derivation of the FerrumFIX crate.
+Our goal is to create a slimmed-down-bare-essentials version of the original crate.

+> Please note that a lot of the code in miniFIX is drawn from FerrumFIX, and published in accordance with the MIT license (see LICENSE).

 ### Use Cases